 The decimal point may be set with up to five decimal places or with no decimal point at all.
-The rate, total, and grand total decimal points are independent.

-Pressing the Right arrow moves the decimal point one place to the right until no decimal point is displayed then it moves to the leftmost position.
+Pressing the Right arrow moves the decimal point one place to the right until no decimal point is displayed, and then it moves to the leftmost position.
 Pressing the Up arrow moves the decimal point one place to the left.